-Parker is married to his wife, Sarah, and the two presently have one child, in addition to their labrador, Fancy, who is also considered to be one of their children.
+Parker and his wife, Sarah, presently have two children, in addition to their labrador, Fancy, who is also considered to be one of their children.

 Areas of practice: Personal injury (Automobile accidents, Slip and Fall, Premises Liability), Criminal Defense, Family law, Civil property, and General civil litigation.

 Born and raised in Abbeville, Gale graduated from E. Broussard High School in 1989 before getting his Bachelor’s Degree at Louisiana State University in 1993.
 In 1996 he graduated from LSU Law School and began a three-year clerkship with former Judge Durwood Conque.